mateonunez/asterism/packages/cli/README.md

 Usage: asterism search [options] [term]

-Search for a Lyra instance in your instances
+Search for a Orama instance in your instances

 Arguments:
   term                          The term to search for

 Options:
   -c, --cacheDisabled            Disable cache
-  -i, --inputDir <inputDir>     Lyra databases directory (default: "./lyra") -o, --outputDir <outputDir>   Output directory to save results in a JSON
+  -i, --inputDir <inputDir>     Orama databases directory (default: "./orama") -o, --outputDir <outputDir>   Output directory to save results in a JSON
                                 (default: "./out")
   -h, --help                    display help for command